jayeshthk/Qwen-GRPO-Training0/Readme.md

 # Qwen-GRPO-Training

+## Alert => Github is having some [issues](https://github.com/orgs/community/discussions/155944) to render notebooks, it will be better if you clone and view notebook on your local IDE.

 This repository contains the code and resources for training the Qwen model using the **GRPO** dataset, along with the 1.NuminaMath-TIR (For R1 Zero Training)